HOW PLANTING TREES OFFSETS CARBON

 Planting Trees Will Sequester Carbon in the Future

-Because trees use carbon dioxide to build their trunks, branches, roots, and leaves, they are natural carbon absorbers and help to clean the air.
-In fact, one mature tree can absorb up to 48lbs per year!
+Because trees use carbon dioxide to build their trunks, branches, roots and leaves, they are natural carbon absorbers and help to clean the air.
+In fact, one mature tree can absorb up to 22lbs per year during their first 20 years of growth!
 And the benefits don’t stop there: healthy trees hold the soil together, provide a home for wildlife, regulate temperatures, slow the flow of water through landscapes, grow vital foods and medicines, and more.

 But as awesome as tree planting is, any project is only as effective as the planning that goes into it.
 While it’s always important to prioritize trees that are native to a planting area, different species accumulate carbon at different rates.
 And while it may be tempting to plant fast growing trees that can absorb more in the short term, the better option is to plant a mix of fast and slow-growing trees to ensure steady and timely carbon sequestration.